International Authors' Stage: Zadie Smith (UK)

 Zadie Smith receives the Hans Christian Andersen Literature Prize

-Strong literature on cross-cultural meetings
+Strong literature on cross-cultural encounters

 “You simply become wiser by reading Zadie Smith.”